DawieVDL/sandbox-tech/README.md

 This is the github page for the Sandbox Tech fork of quakespasm

 # Warning
-This is a private page so it won't be public
+This project is licensed under the MIT License.
+So don't copy the engine and claim it as yours!
+This project is only for people who want to modify the engine!

 # For game studios
 If you run a game studio or entertainment company feel free to modify this engine for your needs